scikit-hep/histoprint/README.rst

                                       the path to a single TH1, or one or more paths to TTree branches.

+      -c, --columns INTEGER           Total width of the displayed historgram in characters.
+Defaults to width of the
+                                      terminal.

+      -r, --lines INTEGER             Approximate total height of the displayed historgram in characters.
+Calculated from
+                                      number of columns by default.

       --version                       Show the version and exit.
       --help                          Show this message and exit.